abdullahe/gatsby-theme-i18n/NOTES.md

 - Create a recipe adding this theme to a MD/MDX page
 - Add a benchmark site
 - `onCreatePage` logic could be generalized for more than MDX input (by user input: Providing a `node` function?)
+- Support for RSS feed
+- Support for client-only pages

 # Questions?